-The biggest change over the past decade was perhaps the all-encompassing upgrade of the region in 2009 from Indicazione Geografica Tipica (IGT) status to Denominazione di origine controllata (DOC), which affected nine provinces.
+The biggest change to the Prosecco region in recent history was perhaps the all-encompassing upgrade of the region in 2009 from Indicazione Geografica Tipica (IGT) status to Denominazione di Origine Controllata (DOC), which affected nine provinces.
 That same year, the Italian government also upgraded the Prosecco di Conegliano e Valdobbiadine DOC zone to a Denominazione di Origine Controllata e Garantita (DOCG).
 In addition, the regulations called for yields in the newly designated zones to be reduced to help improve quality.

 Before this change, both the grape and the region were simply called Prosecco (after a village outside the city of Trieste).
 Now the grape is identified by its viniferous name, Glera.
 Any wine produced in the region but outside the DOC regulation must be labeled Glera IGT and may not be called Prosecco.

 But on August 11, 2020, the Consortium set forth another new change to Prosecco: The introduction of the Prosecco DOC Rosé to the Prosecco DOC production regulation.
 Following the publication of the change in the Official Journal of the European Union, the first Prosecco DOC Rosé (the 2019 vintage) was available on the market starting in October 2020.
 On January 1, 2021, the 2020 vintage of Prosecco DOC Rosé was released on the market.